darrell60rabec5z/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, readability, and correctness are often more crucial than micro-optimizations."

 This quote by computer scientist Donald Knuth reminds us that striving to optimize code before understanding its actual performance bottlenecks can lead to unnecessary complexity, bugs, and harder maintenance.
 Instead, ensure your code works correctly, is easy to understand, and then improve its performance based on data from profiling.

+# 2024-02-06
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine the most important tasks to complete, then break them down into smaller, manageable steps.
+Use task management tools, such as Trello or Asana, to keep track of your progress.

+Remember to stay focused and avoid multitasking, as it can be detrimental to your productivity.
+Set deadlines for each task and try to stick to them.
+If you find yourself getting distracted, take a short break or use a distraction-free app to help refocus.
+ - 来自NLP